Cennepal/Netbox-IP-Scanner-2/README.md

 - First, ping3 is used for network stuffs and not networkscan, which is borked.
 - Second, you will actually be able to run this across your gazillion subnets without it aborting.
 The timeout is 10 hours, put it higher if you need.
 - Third, one of my own additions.
 Now the scan marks IP Addresses as either 'online', 'in dns' or 'offline'.
-So even if something is offline at the time of scan, it will be saved.
+So even if something is offline at the time of scan, but it has an existing DNS entry, it will be saved.

 # Alright, here are the dependencies.
 No rush.
 Alright here you go: